2017 European Amateur Team Championship: Teams

-Other participating teams

 Winners

 Leader of the opening 36-hole competition was team England, with an 8-under-par score of 712, seven strokes ahead of team Norway.
 Team Sweden, on third place, was another stroke behind.

 There was no official award for the lowest individual score, but individual leader was Kristoffer Reitan, Norway, with a 5-under-par score of 139, two strokes ahead of six players tied on second place.

 Team Spain won the gold medal, earning their fourth title, beating team England in the final 4–3.

 Italy earned the bronze on third place, after beating Sweden 4–3 in the bronze match.

 Belgium, Switzerland and Wales placed 14th, 15th and 16th and was moved to Division 2 for 2018.